 It is possible that the pain you are experiencing is a sign that you are not getting enough dose of sun exposure.
 Yes, we know that the sun is said to be responsible for some health problems.
 But you can’t do without it completely; it has its benefits.

 You need adequate sun exposure for the production of vitamin D. This group of fat-soluble secosteroids is crucial to several processes in the body.
 And it is feared an increasing number of people are having too low levels these days.

 Vitamin D seems to play a role in the natural production of collagen.
 It not only helps to guard against pain but also to prevent the joint damage typically seen in osteoarthritis.

 The vitamin enhances the absorption of calcium in your body.

 You will probably be delighted to know that you don’t have to spend long hours in the sun to improve vitamin D production.
 Exposure lasting 10-15 minutes a day or about 3 times a week may be all you need.

-You obviously have so many options within your reach when talking natural remedies for arthritis.
+You obviously have so many options within your reach when talking about natural remedies for arthritis.
 These are only a portion of non-drug treatments for these painful conditions.

-If you wish to try out some of the suggestions here, we advise that you should speak with your doctor.
+If you wish to try out some of the suggestions here, we advise that you should speak to your doctor.
 Your medical history and some other factors we might not have taken into consideration will determine whether these treatments are appropriate for you or not.

 Arthritis Pain Relief: Natural Home Remedies | Reader’s Digest (https://www.rd.com/health/conditions/natural-arthritis-remedies/)